samipiit/SeleniumBootcamp/README.md

   application
 * You must test in all 8 available domains (see below for domain list)
 * You must develop at least 10 high-value test cases for ParaBank
-    * Think about common production scenarios, such as registering an account, searching for items, adding items to cart, purchasing items, adding shipping address, viewing order history, etc
+    * Think about common production scenarios, such as opening an account, paying bills, making transfers, viewing transaction history, etc
 * You must develop at least 10 high value test cases for freecrm.com
     * Look at all the functionality this application allows you to do - Log a call, add a new contact, add new companies, scheduling calendar events, etc